dotnet/csharplang/proposals/function-pointers.md

 The `unmanaged` calling convention represents the default calling convention for native code on the current platform.

-When there is a nested function pointer, a function pointer which has or returns a function pointer, parens can be opitionally used to disambiguate the signature.
+When there is a nested function pointer, a function pointer which has or returns a function pointer, parens can be optionally used to disambiguate the signature.
 Though they are not required and the resulting types are equivalent.

 ``` csharp
 delegate int Func1(string s);